 A resident of California from an early age, he began his career as an intern at KCRA in Sacramento.
 He quickly moved up from rendering graphics to anchoring the weekday noon and weekend morning newscasts.
 In 2014, Biggar earned an Emmy award for anchoring the station’s weather.

-No stranger to drastic weather conditions, Biggar also reported on major events, such as East Coast blizzards, and has tracked national storms in Oklahoma.
+No stranger to drastic weather conditions, Biggar also reported on major events, such as East Coast blizzards, and has tracked tornadoes in Oklahoma.

 A graduate of the University of California at Davis, he earned a Bachelor’s degree in Atmospheric Science and is a Certified Broadcast Meteorologist.